fundamentals Office 365 Tips and Tricks

 Within the same tenant, 12 Teams for marketing, serve the collaboration needs of a single marketing department.

 Each one of the marketing Teams only has a general channel where people post messages, but most of the department members have no idea which one of the Teams to use to communicate about different marketing projects.
-Most of the communication about specific projects happens in 1:1 Teams chats, or sometimes group chats, and other times via Outlook Groups, so there is zero transparency on what anyone was actually working on.
+Most of the communication about specific projects happens in 1:1 Teams chats, or sometimes group conversations, and other times via Outlook Groups, so there is zero transparency on what anyone was actually working on.

-Looking for files is like looking for a needle in a haystack – across 12 SharePoint sites and document libraries and 12 document versions, and some files were living in personal OneDrives, completely unbeknown to the rest of the department.
+Looking for files is like looking for a needle in a haystack – across 12 SharePoint communication sites and document libraries and 12 document versions, and some files were living in personal OneDrives, completely unbeknown to the rest of the department.

 If this scenario makes you cringe and think about your own experiences with Microsoft 365 tools, you’re not alone!